-This Privacy Notice provides a simple framework to explain Innovate UK EDGE’s specific arrangements for collecting, storing, using and sharing your information, which may contain personal data or confidential or commercially sensitive information across all areas of the organisation.
+This Privacy Notice provides a simple framework to explain Innovate UK Business Growth’s specific arrangements for collecting, storing, using and sharing your information, which may contain personal data or confidential or commercially sensitive information across all areas of the organisation.
 It provides details on how we utilise the information we obtain to enhance our ability to support and connect innovative businesses to accelerate sustainable economic growth for the UK.

 Any information we obtain from you, whether it is through our online platforms, through events or elsewhere, will be managed pursuant to this privacy notice.
 Where we collect information that is personal data, we are subject to current Data Protection Legislation and we will explain how we will comply with this as part of this policy.